mshumer/MattEval/README.md

 # MattEval

-An extremely simple benchmarking system for evaluating LLM performance.
+An extremely simple, batteries-included benchmarking system for evaluating LLM performance.
 Define your model call as a Python function, import it in `main.py`, select a benchmark, and run the evaluation.

-## Supported Benchmarks
+## Included Benchmarks

 - HumanEval
 - GPQA